-How to barbecue: a chef's guide to grilling
+How to barbecue: our ultimate guide

-Senior Food Editor
+Senior Food Editor at M&S Food

 Heather Taylor

-Top tips for better barbecue food
+Top tips for better barbecues

 How to barbecue steak perfectly

-Source the best steak
+• Source the best steak

-Start hot then go gentle
+• Start hot, then go gentle

 "Allow your steak to come to room temperature before cooking, then sear it on the hottest part of the grill to develop a char before moving to the area with a gentler heat to allow it to cook through (or finish off in the oven)," he says.

-Let it rest
+• Let it rest

 Allow your steak to rest for five minutes before serving to let the flavours intensify.